 - Add each fee you need to account for into the ticket.

 - Change the price your are charging your customer for each ticket item if applicable.
-Click on the "Override" button on the right side of each ticket item.
-This will bring up a window that allows you to enter the specific cost of that item.
 Enter your shipping cost, listing fee, PayPal fee, etc. for each item and click "Save".

-- Once your ticket is complete, add your PayPal payment.
+- Once your ticket is complete, add payment.
 Click "Add Transaction".

-- Select your new payment method, "PayPal".
+- Select your new payment method, such as "PayPal".
 Enter the amount or click "Pay in full".
-Enter the transaction number you were given by PayPal if applicable.
+Enter the transaction number you were given, if applicable (for instance, if PayPal provided a transaction number).
 Click "Submit Payment".

 - Once the payment is processed and the ticket status has been advanced, that ticket will now have the appropriate cost of goods sold, as determined by the costs you entered in the above steps.